MerrickJones/EX_BayesSeq2Para/README.md

 - Replace the first-term approximation with a multi-term or large-strain consolidation model.
 - Add pore pressure data for coupled hydraulic–mechanical updating.
-- Embed this grid solver in an MCMC sampler (e.g., DREAM-ZS) for high-dimensional inference.
+- Embed this grid solver in an MCMC sampler (e.g. DREAM-ZS) for high-dimensional inference.

 ---